Recycle lead-acid batteries

-All lead-acid batteries that fall under one of following five categories:
+You can recycle all lead-acid batteries that fall under one of the following 5 categories:

 - Commercial Truck Vehicle